 There is ongoing debate globally regarding the ideal generation mix.
-States are closely watching what is going on domestically and internationally to determine what works and what doesn’t.
+U.S. States are closely watching what is going on domestically and internationally to determine what works and what doesn’t.
 Some states have mapped out their own unique strategies.
-In this session, public utility commissioners, each with different ideas and strategies, will compare and contrast their policies and practices and how they expect them to impact electricity markets.
-They will debate the advantages and disadvantages of each, as well as lessons learned.
+In this session, public utility commissioners, each with different ideas, mandates, technology and cost profiles, will compare and contrast their policies and practices and how they expect them to guide electricity market development.
+They will debate the advantages and disadvantages of each, as well as lessons learned so far.

 Adapting to a Disruptive Business Model

 Fundamental changes to traditional business models is altering the way in which the energy market is operating.
 In addition to technology trends, new service business models, emerging commercial operators and the rise in prosumers is transforming the way in which the sector is doing business.
 This industry is not the first to face challenges and uncertainties caused by changing technologies and markets.
 What will the global energy system look like in the future and how are businesses adapting to remain relevant?